Papua New Guinea's public sector unions has given the government seven days to end cost cutting measures or else face possible strike action.

 He says the government should not touch workers financial entitlements as there are other areas within the public sector that needs trimming.

-"Ghost names on the payroll of state services, we think this area should be addressed, ... we have quite a lot of consultants and they do not appear to be making any difference...and the other is premature termination of contracts which often results in massive payouts"
+"Ghost names on the payroll of the state servies.
+We think that this area should be addressed we have quite a lot of consultants and they do not appear to be making any difference.
+The other matter is premature termination of contracts which often result in massive payouts."